berthubert/galmon/README.md

 cp ubxtool.service /etc/systemd/system/
 ```

-Then collect the server IP address (SERVER-IP) and a station number
+Then please reach out as indicated in [Operator.md] to obtain your
-(STATION-NUMBER) as described in [Operator.md], and run:
+station ID and the receiver hostname and run:

 ```
-echo SERVER-IP > /usr/local/ubxtool/destination
+echo RECEIVER-NAME > /usr/local/ubxtool/destination
 echo STATION-NUMBER > /usr/local/ubxtool/station
 ```